-In the Ultimate Guide to OET Test Day: Part One, we walked through all steps up until the ID check.
+In part one, we walked through all steps up until the ID check.
 These included:

 - Checking your venue details